Entering the European market for cushion covers

 Which products are you competing with?

 Competition for cushion covers mostly comes from within the category itself and can be fierce.
-Buyers have enormous options in materials, designs and techniques – ranging from synthetic to natural materials and from printed to embroidered, and in a wide variety of styles and designs.
-The lower the segment, the more important price is.
+Buyers have many options in materials, designs and techniques – ranging from synthetic to natural materials, printed to embroidered, and in a wide variety of styles and designs.
+The lower the segment, the more important the price is.

 Tips:

-4. What are the prices for cushion covers on the European market?
+4. What are the prices of cushion covers on the European market?

-Prices for cushion covers vary across market segments, ranging from low- to high-end.
+Prices for cushion covers vary across market segments.
 After adding logistics costs, wholesaler and retail margins, and Value Added Tax (VAT), European consumer prices amount to about 4-6.5 times your selling price.

-Table 1 gives an overview of the indicative prices of cushion covers in the low-, mid- and high-end market segments.
-‘Indicative’ is key here, since prices for cushion covers vary depending on composition, manufacturing technique, size, design, brand and other ways of value addition.
+Table 1 gives examples of prices across market segments.
+Be aware that these are just an indication, since prices vary depending on composition, technique, size, design, brand and other forms of value addition, including a strong sustainable concept.

 Table 1: Indicative consumer prices of cushion covers in Europe